When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The Ferber Method for Sleep Training

-Many infants and children resist bedtime and wake in the night.
+Many infants and children resist bedtime and wake in the middle of the night.
 Although these issues are common, it doesn’t make them any easier to deal with.
 Thankfully, experts have developed strategies to address the behavioral roots of these sleep problems, including the “cry it out” method, which is intended to teach children to self-soothe by allowing them to cry themselves to sleep.

 The Ferber Method is a well-known intervention that modifies the cry-it-out method by allowing caregivers to provide periodic reassurances to crying children.
-We discuss how the Ferber Method works and when it is and isn’t a good choice for addressing sleep problems in children.
+We discuss how the Ferber Method works and when it is— and isn’t —a good choice for addressing sleep problems in children.

 What Is the Ferber Method?

 The Ferber Method treats behavioral insomnia —a condition that, for children, often involves protesting bedtime, taking a long time to fall asleep, and waking in the night.
 For infants and toddlers, this condition can occur when children become reliant on caregiver actions —like patting, rocking, or bottle feeding—to fall asleep.
-The Ferber Method and other behavioral interventions have shown success in treating childhood insomnia.

-How the Ferber Method Works
+How Does the Ferber Method Work?

 The Ferber Method offers guidelines for how often to check-in on crying children and how long to provide reassurance.
 Caregivers must monitor and progressively increase the time between each check-in, and on successive nights, they must lengthen the time between check-ins.